schlaepfAIR/PROG2/README.md

     Random is already a part of the python installation.
 * OS
     > OS is used for checking if the csv file already exists.
-    <p>No installation needed, because it is a default python module.
+    > No installation needed, because it is a default python module.

 ##### installation and startup
 - After you cloned at least the code-folder you just have to run the flight.py with python.